uiuc-sst/mcasr/0-mturk/README.md

 the clips completes before new clips start.
 It also lets you fund the account a little at a time.

+#### As turkers work, approve or reject their HITs.

+- Login, click on Manage, at left look at Batches in progress, at right click on one batch's Results.
+- If you haven't done so already, at left click on Customize View, and show only the fields that matter: worker ID, last 7 days approval rate, and text1...text8.
+Then click on Filter Results, Status Filter, only show Submitted ones.
+- At left, click on Worker ID, to sort by worker.
+This makes it easier to notice transcriptions that are wrong or even cheating.
+(Cheating workers are usually very productive, so a dozen lines of that in a row jumps out at the eye.)
+- Make your web browser very wide.
+- For each pageful, search for "text" to spot incomplete HITs, where the worker didn't change "text goes here."
+Once those and the cheaters are rejected, scan the page, click just once on the top left checkbox to select all the answers, and click on Approve.

-If you like, as transcriptions trickle in, collect them and process the results so far:
+#### If you like, as transcriptions trickle in, collect them and process the results so far:

 - Click on Mechanical Turk's *Manage results*, *Download csv*.
 - `mv Batch*.csv PTgen/test/myTest/batchfiles-raw`